Graduate Assistantships And Financial Aid Impact

-The Office of Student Financial Aid (OSFA) is required to include any form of Estimated Financial Assistance (EFA) when calculating a student’s eligibility for a Federal Direct Unsubsidized Loan and/or Federal Direct Graduate PLUS Loan, and/or a Federal Perkins Loan and/or Private (Alternative) Education Loan.
+The Office of Student Financial Aid (OSFA) is required to include any form of Estimated Financial Assistance (EFA) when calculating a student’s eligibility for a Federal Direct Unsubsidized Loan and/or Federal Direct Graduate PLUS Loan, and/or a Private (Alternative) Education Loan.

 UGA graduate and professional school departments generally do not enter their student assistant tuition waivers into the University’s student information system (Athena) until after OSFA has already packaged the students’ financial aid Awards.
 This often results in a significant reduction of the student’s federal loan eligibility, and either a reduction of the student’s fall and/or spring loans, or requires immediate student repayment of some of the disbursed funds, or both.